Sarah Palin: Political positions

 Palin has been a registered Republican since 1982.

 Health care

 Palin opposed the 2010 health care reform package, saying it would lead to rationing of health care by a bureaucracy, which she described using the term "death panels".
 This legislation is the Patient Protection and Affordable Care Act, as modified by the Health Care and Education Reconciliation Act of 2010.
-She also opposes abortion, including in cases of rape, incest, and embryonic stem cell research, but supports it if the mother's life is in jeopardy.
+She opposes abortion, including in cases of rape and incest, though she supports it if the mother's life is in jeopardy.
+She also opposes embryonic stem cell research.
 She supports parental consent as a requirement for female minors seeking an abortion.

 Social issues

 Palin opposes same-sex marriage and supports capital punishment.
 She has also called marijuana use a "minimal issue" and suggested that arresting cannabis users should be a low priority for local police.
 Although she opposes full legalization, she admits to smoking marijuana recreationally when it was legal in Alaska.